Straw is an alternative to maize silage

 Feasibility and processing technologies

-Zorg Biogas is implementing a project for straw steam explosion and processing the substrate in high-load reactors in Teofipol-4.
+Zorg Biogas implemented a straw-to-biogas project using steam explosion and processing the prepared straw in high-load reactors in Teofipol-4.

 The straw productivity is 150 tons per day.
 The electric power of the biogas plant is 6 MW.